maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 ### Modularize Styles

-Modularizing styles is a great way to keep things organized.
-The degree of separation/modularization depends on your personal and/or teams preferences and project needs.
+Modularizing is a great way to keep things organized.
+The degree of modularization depends on your personal and/or teams preferences and project needs.

 > Provide intelligent and semantically correct hooks and code snippets for backend teams.